 - Have liver disease or liver tumor

-- Have breast cancer now or in the past or suspect you have breast cancer
+- Have breast cancer or any other cancer that is sensitive to progestin (a female hormone), now or in the past

 - Have an intrauterine device in your uterus already